elastio/bon/website/blog/how-to-do-named-function-arguments-in-rust.md

 }

 GreetParams {
-    name: "bon",
+    name: "Bon",
     age: 24,

-    // but.. this only works if your whole `GreetParams` struct
+    // But.. this only works if your whole `GreetParams` struct
     // can implement the `Default` trait, which it can't in this
     // case because `name` and `age` are required ..GreetParams::default() // [!code error]